jecki/ts2python/docs/Mapping.rst

 from other types (see `Creating Types from Types`_ in the Typescript-manual).
 While some of these derived types are accepted by ts2python's parser, they are practically never properly matched to similar Python-types.
-In many cases types derived from other tpes will - for the lack of a deeper semantic analysis of Typescript-input by ts2python - simply be represented as type ``Any`` on the Python-side.
+In many cases types derived from other types will - for the lack of a deeper semantic analysis of Typescript-input by ts2python - simply be represented as type ``Any`` on the Python-side.

-Because Python's type system isn't as elaborated as that of Typescript, a translation that keeps all information will often not be possible, anyway.
+Because Python's type system isn't as elaborated as that of Typescript, a translation that keeps all information will often not be feasible, anyway.
 The main reason, however, why this is not done is that it would require ts2python to actually reason about the types it parses, which is something which ts2python has not been designed for.
-However, more purely syntactic support for these constructs can be added in the future, if required.
+However, more purely syntactic support for these constructs can be added in the future, if desired.

 .. _Typescript-interfaces: https://www.typescriptlang.org/docs/handbook/2/objects.html